menu

 Of important note, Sea Island is also a town of artists.
 Sea Island has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Sea Island’s character.

-Telecommuters are a relatively large percentage of the workforce: 41.52% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Sea Island telecommute to their jobs.
+Overall, about 41.52% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Sea Island is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Sea Island is a great place for families with children to consider.
+First of all, many other families with children live here, making Sea Island a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Sea Island has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Sea Island’s overall crime rate is lower than average for the country.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Sea Island has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Sea Island has few renters and college students.
 But the biggest reason it is quieter in Sea Island than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Sea Island may be for you.

-Sea Island is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Sea Island doesn't have a public transportation system that people use for their commute.

 The per capita income in Sea Island in 2022 was $85,504, which is wealthy relative to Georgia and the nation.
 This equates to an annual income of $342,016 for a family of four.